Review Price £30.00

 It seems odd that there’s no power-off function in the Chromecast too.
 It is CEC-compliant, meaning that it can ‘talk to’ the TV to turn it on and automatically switch your TV to the right input whenever you start steaming (a very neat feature).
 This should also mean it knows then the TV has been turned off, but the Chromecast stays running belligerently.

-It’s not a particular safety issue as the Chromecast never got more than warm in our testing, but a manual or auto standby mode is something we imagine many buyers would like.
-The one obvious solution is to use a powered USB port attached to your TV.
-However, not all of us have such a luxury.
+Never switching of is not a particular safety issue as the Chromecast hasn't got more than warm in our testing, but a manual or auto standby mode is something we imagine many buyers would like.

 Netflix playback running off Chromecast looks just like... normal Netflix